Ultimate St. Paul Real Estate Investing Guide for 2026

 Property Appreciation Rate

-It’s a decisive gauge of how stable and prosperous a real estate market is.
-You are looking for stable increases year over year.
-Long-term property appreciation is the basis of your investment plan.
-Flat or declining investment property market values will do away with the principal segment of a Buy and Hold investor’s plan.
+It's an important indicator of how reliable and robust a property market is.
+You want to find reliable increases annually, not wild peaks and valleys.
+Long-term asset appreciation is the foundation of your investment plan.
+Flat or decreasing property market values will do away with the principal part of a Buy and Hold investor's plan.

 Population Growth